sunilabrahamindia/sunilabraham/publications/the-net-neutrality-debate-trai-has-a-point-in-imposing-temporary-ban-on-free-basics.md

 permalink: /publications/the-net-neutrality-debate-trai-has-a-point-in-imposing-temporary-ban-on-free-basics/
 ---

-**The Net Neutrality dDbate: TRAI Has a Point in Imposing Temporary Ban on Free Basics** is an opinion column by Sunil Abraham, published in *Firstpost* on 25 December 2015.
+**The Net Neutrality Debate: TRAI Has a Point in Imposing Temporary Ban on Free Basics** is an opinion column by Sunil Abraham, published in *Firstpost* on 25 December 2015.
 The article argues that while evidence-based regulation is important, principle-based policymaking — grounded in non-discrimination, transparency, and fairness — is essential in ensuring equitable access and innovation on the Internet.

 ## Contents